Aug'24·Andrés Auchterlonie·3 MIN

 The shift from Viewability to Attention Metrics

-Conventionally, media quality has been assessed based on viewability percentages which only measure the potential of an ad to be viewed and not their ability to draw user attention.
+Conventionally, media quality has been assessed based on viewability percentages, which only measure the potential of an ad to be viewed and not its ability to draw user attention.

 While the focus has been to increase viewability, it is not a detailed measure of the effectiveness of ads or where to serve them.
-Attention metrics, by contrast, provide a more precise evaluation of how ads perform, directly correlating campaign performance with brand outcomes.
+A contextual approach, by contrast, allows advertisers to leverage modern social learning theories, stemming from the work of Russian psychologist Lev Vygotsky, to create more meaningful interactions.
+Attention metrics provide a more precise evaluation of how ads perform, directly correlating campaign performance with brand outcomes.
 This shift reflects a deeper understanding of ad effectiveness.

 Understanding Attention Metrics